mteu/typo3-monitoring/Documentation/backend.md

 # Backend Module Guide

-This guide covers the TYPO3 backend module for the Monitoring Extension, providing administrative interface for managing providers, authorizers, and cache.

-## 🔍 Overview

 The backend module provides a comprehensive interface for administrators to:
 - View all registered monitoring providers
 - Check provider health status